Implementation Steering Group for Organ Utilisation

 - Identify and address issues with implementation

-The ISOU will bring together the key organisations involved in delivering the transplant service, to increase collaboration and ensure that all patients have fair and equitable access to transplant services, regardless of their background, ethnicity or where they live.
+It brought together organisations with a leading role in delivering the OUG recommendations and included patient and lay representation, as well as representation from the devolved governments as well as the key organisations involved in delivering the transplant service, to increase collaboration and ensure that all patients have fair and equitable access to transplant services, regardless of their background, ethnicity or where they live.

 The first meeting of ISOU took place on 18 April 2023.